moogster11/CV/projectmantoolkit.md

 someone with product management skills (this could be a service owner but does not have to be in this phase)

-a user researcher
+- user researcher
-a designer
+- designer

 You may also find it helpful to have:

-a content designer
+- content designer
-a developer
+- developer
-a performance analyst
+- performance analyst

 You can read a blog post about how the Department for Work and Pensions got the right people for a discovery.